The Story of Sanibel and the Committee of the Islands: Inextricably Linked

 To deal with the initial swamp of requests for building permits, the Committee of the Islands developed and promoted the Rate of Growth Ordinance in 1978.
 In 1979, Porter Goss addressed the board members of the Committee of the Islands to urge them to play a strong role in the November 1980 election.
 The Committee did so; in fact, at that time it went so far as to place an advertisement in the Island Reporter to endorse candidates for Lee County Property Appraiser, Tax Collector, County Commissioners, School Board, and Hospital Board.

-Over the ensuing years, COTI has committed itself to assist the City in defending the Sanibel Plan and Land Development Code designed to preserve and protect our island.
-Here are some examples:
+Since its organization, COTI has been committed to defending the Sanibel Plan and Land Development Code, both designed to preserve and protect our island.
+Here are some of COTI's contributions:

 - Charter Amendments.
 In 2005 Committee members wrote and successfully sponsored the “Peoples’ Choice” charter amendments, which protect Sanibel from a weakening of its basic land-use regulations (building height, residential density and ground coverage) without prior voter approval.